unvariance/collector/scratchpad/issue-257.md

     - `retry_container_reconcile(&self, container_id: &str) -> resctrl::Result<ContainerSyncState>`
       - Look up the container; if its pod's `group_state` is `Exists(path)`, reconcile just this container using the current cgroup path and `max_reconcile_passes`.
       - Do not attempt reconciliation for containers in `NoPod` state or when the pod group is `Failed`.
-      - Update the container's `ContainerSyncState` accordingly and recompute the pod's counts; emit `AddOrUpdate` if counts change.
+      - Update the container's `ContainerSyncState` accordingly and, if it transitions from `Partial` to `Reconciled`, increment the pod's `reconciled_containers` by one.
+Do not rescan all containers.
+Emit `AddOrUpdate` only if the count changed.
->> By re-computing, I'd like us to just increment the reconciled count if we changed the collector state.
-No heavyweight scans please.
     - `retry_all_once(&self) -> resctrl::Result<()>`
       - Iterate all pods.
 For `Failed`, call `retry_group_creation` until the first `Error::Capacity` is encountered, then skip further group-creation retries in this pass.
-      - For pods with `Exists(_)`, iterate their containers in the container map and call `retry_container_reconcile` for each.
->> We do not keep a container map per pod; instead retry_all_once would iterate the container data structure and for containers in Partial state, call retry_container_reconcile.
+      - Iterate the global container data and, for containers in `Partial` state, call `retry_container_reconcile`.

 ## Out of Scope
 - Internal timers/backoff or autonomous retries; cadence is caller-controlled.